facebookincubator/submitit/docs/examples.md

 ## PyTorch distributed initialization

-Call the `submitit.helpers.export_torch_distributed_env()` function to setup all the required environment variables for PyTorch distributed with the `env://` initialization method.
+Call the `export()` method of the `submitit.helpers.TorchDistributedEnvironment` class to setup all the required environment variables for PyTorch distributed with the `env://` initialization method.
 See [this code example](examples/torch_distributed.py).

 ## Even more examples